garethcull/project_bikey_mcbike/README.md

 ### What is Project Bikey McBike?

 Recently, I put together a series of posts about how to plot ride and bike sharing data on a map using python.
 As someone who loves hacking away on data and building data driven products, I thought it would be fun to take the code behind those tutorials and transform it into a simple bike sharing application using the Flask microframework and SocketIO.
-And then in true open source fashion, i'll document how it works and post the code online for anybody who wants to learn how to create a simple data-driven sharing app.
+And then in true open source fashion, i'll document how it works and post the code online for anybody who wants to learn how to create a simple data-driven mapping app.

 Feel free to fork, and even replace bike share data with other data feeds of your own.
 <br/>